-The following economic factors currently affect the Library and were considered in developing the 2016-2017 fiscal year budget.
+The following economic factors currently affect the Library and were considered in developing the 2017-2018 fiscal year budget.

-- The county appropriation is expected to be 2.8 percent, or \$423,164, greater than fiscal year 2016. - State aid will increase for fiscal year 2017 from \$1.25 per capita to \$1.50, or \$525,313. - Education Lottery funding is not expected. - Total budgeted expenditures are 2.4 percent greater than 2016.
-Primary increases are employee benefits and information technology projects. - A referendum passed in November 2014 for an expansion and renovation of Library facilities.
-Two new positions are funded for the second half of fiscal year 2017.
-Significant increases are anticipated for the fiscal year 2018 budget.
+- The county appropriation is expected to be 2.1 percent, or \$327,063, greater than fiscal year 2017. - State aid was budgeted for fiscal year 2018 at per capita or \$1.50, or \$525,313.
+Legislation passed after approval of the Library's budget increased State aid to \$1.75 per capita, or \$612,866. - Education Lottery funding is not expected. - Total budgeted expenditures are 0.2 percent less than 2017.
+Increases in personnel costs due to implementation of the findings of a salary market study was offset by removal of building maintenance costs.
+Maintenance of county owned library buildings will be assumed by the County Facilities department in 2018. - A referendum passed in November 2014 for an expansion and renovation of Library facilities.
+Four new positions are funded for the fiscal year 2018.
+Significant increases are anticipated for the fiscal year 2019 budget.

-At June 30, 2016, the unrestricted fund balance in the general fund was \$1,564,499.
-The Board of Trustees has assigned \$414,472 of the fund balance of the general fund to maintain the Library's current level of service for fiscal year 2017.
+At June 30, 2017, the unrestricted fund balance in the general fund was \$1,774,688.
+The Board of Trustees has assigned \$105,000 of the fund balance of the general fund to maintain the Library's current level of service for fiscal year 2018.